amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Dawnrunner
 - The Bat-Man: First Knight
 - The Boy Wonder
+- Precious Metal
+- Falling in Love on the Path to Hell
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4